publisha/publisha.github.io/pages/htmlcssthebasics.md

 You will notice that there is some basic styling; we can see that the top level heading is the biggest and the next level `h2` is smaller; there is space between the paragraphs and the list has bullets and is set in from the left of the page.

 HTML has this styling _built-in_.
-As long as we use logical elements within the markup then the structure will itself be styled logically by default.
+As long as we use logical elements within the markup then the structure will itself be styled logically by default.[^1]

 ## _Classes_ or how to get added control over the HTML markup.
 We should use this structural logic with the HTML markup, but we can also differentiate between these elements by adding classes to the elements.